Restaurants in Los Angeles

 Address: 129 North La Cienega Boulevard, Beverly Hills

 Telephone: (310) 659 9639

 Considered by many to be the best seafood house in LA, Water Grill is always packed with downtown business folk who are joined in the evening by concert and theatre patrons.
 It is known particularly for its fish and shellfish, and boasts a great oyster bar, as well as a superb wine cellar.
-Irresistible desserts include blueberry mascarpone cakes and a mandarin orange creamsicle.
+Irresistible desserts include maple cheesecake and caramel bread pudding.
 Reservations recommended.
-Open for dinner daily and for lunch on Monday to Friday.
+Open daily for lunch and dinner.